 Nothing Was the Same was the first Drake album I listened to, all thanks to my friend Devon.
 After erroneously labelling Drake as a try-hard former child actor and finding the Windows XP desktop-style artwork perplexing in a way that irked me, I was taken aback and proven extremely wrong.
 Admittedly, I wasn’t listening to much rap music at the time.
 My taste in electronic music was getting weirder and weirder and I assumed this was not compatible with the sort of thing Drake would put out into the universe.

 But with each listen, I’d hear another strange sound that hit me the same way an odd synth line in an Italo disco track would.
 I was hooked.
-There’s the obvious “Hold On, We’re Going Home” and “Started From The Bottom,” but it was tracks like “Furthest Thing” and “Worst Behaviour” that really got me.
+There’s the obvious “Hold On, We’re Going Home” and “Started From the Bottom,” but it was tracks like “Furthest Thing” and “Worst Behavior” that really got me.
 Meanwhile, “Tuscan Leather” is possibly Drake’s best intro track?
-I’ll even excuse the worst Jay-Z verse of all time on “Pound Cake” because the rest of NWTS shows that Drake finds a pace and a space that works for him.
+I’ll even excuse the worst JAY-Z verse of all time on “Pound Cake” because the rest of NWTS shows that Drake finds a pace and a space that works for him.

 1. ‘Take Care’ (2011)